huchenlei/stable-diffusion-ps-pea/README.md

 - Update thumbnail (sd.png)
 - [*DONE*] Lock result selection panel after clicking on an item.
 If clicking very fast task send tophotopea still will timeout.
 - File based config.
 Add comments in default config file.
+- Correctly handle list diff when diff appState.
+- Add a way to trigger overlay of config directly from generation view.
+- Hide page name text on nav bar by default to save space (only show when hover on icon).

 # Development
 ## Setup HTTPS